junxit/us-congress-bills-109/bill.md

 > - **(d)** *Amendments to Compact* No amounts may be provided to the Transit Authority pursuant to the authorization under this section until the Transit Authority notifies the Secretary of Transportation that each of the following amendments to the Compact (and any further amendments which may be required to implement such amendments) have taken effect:
 >   - **(1)** An amendment requiring all payments made by the local signatory governments for the Transit Authority and for the cost of operating and maintaining the adopted regional system are made from amounts derived from dedicated funding sources.
 For purposes of this paragraph, a “dedicated funding source” is any source of funding which is earmarked and required under State or local law to be used for payments to the Transit Authority.
 >   - **(2)** An amendment establishing the Office of the Inspector General of the Transit Authority in accordance with section 3 of the National Capital Transportation Amendments Act of 2005.
->   - **(3)** An amendment expanding the Board of Directors of the Transit Authority to include two additional Directors appointed by the Administrator of General Services, one of whom shall be nonvoting.
+>   - **(3)** An amendment expanding the Board of Directors of the Transit Authority to include 4 additional Directors appointed by the Administrator of General Services, of whom 2 shall be nonvoting and 2 shall be voting, and requiring one of the voting members so appointed to be a regular passenger and customer of the bus or rail service of the Transit Authority.
 > - **(e)** *Amount* There are authorized to be appropriated to the Secretary of Transportation for grants under this section an aggregate amount not to exceed $1,500,000,000 to be available in increments over 10 fiscal years beginning in fiscal year 2007, or until expended.
 > - **(f)** *Availability* Amounts appropriated pursuant to the authorization under this section—
 >   - **(1)** shall remain available until expended; and